 Rambler Stackable Pints ($50 for two)

 Yeti took its popular, time-tested Rambler design and made it stackable.
-These pint glasses feature double-walled, vacuum-sealed insulation, and MagSlider lids that open and close to protect your brewski from spilling all over your camp kitchen.
+These pint glasses feature double-walled, vacuum-sealed insulation.
 Along those lines, Yeti is also releasing its MagSlider lids in a new size to fit existing Rambler pint glasses, mugs, lowballs, and wine glasses (the standard lids have a drink opening that doesn’t close).